jtnystrom/Discount/README.md

 `notebooks/` directory.
 It has been developed for Zeppelin 0.9 and Spark 3.0.
 Please load the notebook itself into Zeppelin to see example use cases and setup instructions.

+### Use as a library
+You can add Discount as a dependency using the following syntax (SBT):

+`
+ libraryDependencies += "com.jnpersson" %% "discount" % "2.1.0"
+`

+API docs for the current release are [available here](https://jtnystrom.github.io/Discount/com/jnpersson/discount/spark/index.html).

 ### Tips
 * Visiting http://localhost:4040 (if you run a standalone Spark cluster) in a browser will show progress details while Discount is running.